flutter/website/src/docs/codelabs/explicit-animations.md

 Learning to create explicit animations can be daunting if you are new to animation in general.
-The following section helps you understand explicit animations by introducing you to foundational animation concepts.
+The following section equips you with animation concepts that help you better grasp how explicit animations work in Flutter.
-The subsequent sections relate those concepts to the corresponding tools of explicit animations.
+The subsequent sections relate these concepts to the corresponding tools and methods of explicit animations.
-If you are already experienced with animation, you can skip this section and move on to the AnimationController section.
+If you are already experienced with animation, you can skip this section and move on to the [AnimationController][]section.

 ### What is an animation?